 Set Schedule & Milestones

 9. Set the dates for each milestone associated with the cycle.
+Select the date and time by clicking into each field and using the calendar picker to select the date and time.

 Note: The cycle lock is the last date to fill out a 1-on-1; neither the Employee or Facilitator will be able to complete the 1-on-1 after this date.
 If you need to extend a 1-on-1 or update any of these dates at a later point, return to this section to update these milestones.